Scaling in Practice: Venture Case Studies

 Full case study

-Founded in 2021, Buy2Go is an Ethiopian e-commerce platform focused on revolutionising the distribution of fast-moving consumer goods across Ethiopia.
-The venture operates as a B2B marketplace connecting small kiosk retailers with manufacturers and distributors, sourcing directly from producers - including Coca-Cola - and applying narrow margins of three to five percent to provide price advantages unavailable through traditional wholesale channels.
+Buy2Go is an Ethiopian e-commerce platform focused on revolutionising the distribution of fast-moving consumer goods across Ethiopia.
+The venture operates as a B2B marketplace connecting small kiosk retailers with manufacturers and distributors, sourcing directly from producers and larger distributors, and applying narrow margins of three to five percent to provide price advantages unavailable through traditional wholesale channels.
 Serving approximately 31,000 retailers at the time of the original case study, Buy2Go offered an extensive range of products from essential staples to household items and beverages, targeting the small kiosk network that remains critical to retail distribution across Ethiopian urban and rural areas.

 Future Dynamic Innovation (Efashe) | Fintech Aggregation | Kigali